 We can extract most wisdom teeth under local anaesthetic with the option of Penthrox gas sedation as well.
 To limit side effects and complications, we carefully assess in the mouth and on x-rays the difficulty of each extraction and the closeness of the teeth to vital structures such as the sinuses in the cheeks and the large nerves in the lower jaw.
 If we determine your case is very complex or requires general aesthesia, we can refer you to a recommended oral surgeon.

 We go to great lengths to ensure that every visit you have with us will be as pleasant and pain free as possible.
 The dental team prides themselves in their friendly and caring approach, taking the time to explain everything so the patient understands what will happen so they can rest assured.
-A TV screen is set up so the patient can relax and watch their favourite DVD while treatment is provided.
+A projector is set up so the patient can relax and watch their favourite DVD while treatment is provided.
 Penthrox sedation is available for those who are very nervous.

 Central Brisbane Dental adheres strictly to the Australian Dental Association guidelines for infection control.
 All instruments used on a patient are washed in a special ultrasonic bath as well as manually scrubbed before being sterilised in an autoclave at high temperatures and pressure.
 We also have strict protocols for surgery cleaning, including purging and testing of water lines that feed the dental chair to ensure optimal water quality delivered through the handpieces.